menu

 Grand Junction is a tiny city located in the state of Tennessee.
 With a population of 330 people and just one neighborhood, Grand Junction is the 356th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Grand Junction is generally considered to be a blue-collar town.
-45.89% of the Grand Junction workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Grand Junction is a blue-collar town, with 45.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Grand Junction is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Grand Junction who work in healthcare suport services (13.04%), office and administrative support (10.63%), and healthcare (9.66%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Grand Junction is worth considering.